JanLikar/aoc2022-25-in-25/Readme.md

 - [05 - PHP](#5-php)
 - [06 - Kotlin](#6-kotlin)

-In each of the languages I tried to follow the best practices to the best of my knowledge.
+In each of the languages I tried to follow the best practices to the best of my knowledge and to succinctly solve the problem at hand.

-I am, however, familiar with only a handful of them, so don't hold it against me if I butchered them colossally.
+I am, however, familiar with only a handful of these languages, so don't hold it against me if I butcher them colossally.

 [AoC 2022](https://adventofcode.com/2022)

 ## 25 Days
 ### 1. Python
-I figured I would start with something I'm actually familiar with.
+Python is an excelent fit for solving tasks like these and I figured I should start with a language I'm actually familiar with.

+I used a generator to aggregate the lines and a couple of maps and reducers to calculate the results.
+In most cases I would prefer list comprehensions to using `map`, but in this case it fits perfectly.

 What can I say...
 Python is my primary language and I love it dearly, so this was not a challenge at all.

-Python is an excelent fit for solving tasks like these.

 [Task](https://adventofcode.com/2022/day/1)
 [Solution](01/)